BillJr99/Ursinus-CS173/_pages/Labs/Debugging/lab-debugging.md

 ![]({{ site.baseurl }}/images/netbeans/debugging/debug-stopdebugger.png)

+You can submit this project as usual, by adding your README and exporting the project to a ZIP file for submission.

 ## Trivia

 Did you know that the most copied StackOverflow code snippet (as of 2018) [contained a bug that was only fixed 9 years later](https://www.zdnet.com/article/the-most-copied-stackoverflow-java-code-snippet-contains-a-bug/)?